palchung/obsidian-novelsmith/README.md

 * **Dynamic Info Tab:** The sidebar's "Info Tab" acts as a context-aware World Bible.
 As you write, it automatically lists the characters, locations, or magic items present in your *current scene* as clickable interactive chips.
 * **Lazy-Load Reading & Instant Editing:** Click a character chip to instantly read their lore note in the side panel without lagging your device.
 Need to update a character's backstory?
 Click the ✏️ icon to open their note in an adjacent pane—your side panel will **live-update** the rendered text as you type!

+### 🗺️ Worldboard (Visual Relational Canvas) [NEW]
+Transform your raw markdown notes into a stunning, interactive world Bible without filling out static forms.
+* **Data-Driven & Zero Friction:** NovelSmith reads your existing Obsidian YAML properties (e.g., `Wife: [[Alice]]`).
+It automatically generates interconnected nodes and relationship arrows.
+No proprietary databases, no lock-in.
+* **Physics & Hierarchy Layouts:** Choose "Network" mode for complex character relationships (bouncing physics engine), or "Hierarchy" mode for strict, top-down trees (perfect for geographical maps, magic systems, or organization charts).
+* **Orbiting Satellite Nodes:** Mention an artifact (e.g., `[[Holy Sword]]`) in a character's note?
+It appears as a smaller "satellite" node orbiting the character, allowing you to visualize cross-category relationships effortlessly.
+* **Dimension Jump Navigation:** Click a satellite node to instantly teleport to its native category canvas (e.g., jumping from the Characters board to the Items board).
+A convenient "Return" button snaps you right back to your previous focus.
+* **Drag & Pin (Clean Data):** Drag any node to position it exactly where you want.
+The physics engine turns off, and its coordinates are saved silently in the plugin's background—keeping your manuscript's markdown files completely clean and untouched.
+* **Interactive Preview Panel:** Click any node to slide out a beautifully rendered, read-only preview of the note and its properties.
+Need to make a change?
+Click the ✏️ icon to open the file and watch your canvas update instantly.

 ### 📊 Dashboard Builder (No-Code Analytics) (New)
 Transform your writing progress into a data control center, no coding required!
 Powered by Dataview and Mermaid JS.
 * **Visual BI Generator:** Click "Insert Dashboard" to open a visual, user-friendly UI.
 Select the attributes you want to analyze (e.g., POV, Status, Rhythm) and the plugin will dynamically generate the complex queries for you.